benetech/martus.martus-build/BuildFiles/Documents/README.txt

   maintainability.

-W. Changes from version 1.0 to version 1.0.1
+X. Changes from version 1.0 to version 1.0.1

 - Ask during program installation if the user wants the Martus program, the Martus uninstall, and the documentation files